History of Spencer Dinwiddie in Timeline

 2023: Traded Back to Brooklyn Nets

-In 2023, Dinwiddie was traded back to the Brooklyn Nets, returning to a team he previously played for.
+In 2023, Spencer Dinwiddie was traded back to the Brooklyn Nets.

-February 8, 2024: Traded to Toronto Raptors and subsequently waived
+February 8, 2024: Traded to Toronto Raptors, then waived

-On February 8, 2024, Spencer Dinwiddie was traded to the Toronto Raptors in exchange for Dennis Schröder and Thaddeus Young, and following the trade, he was waived by Toronto.
+On February 8, 2024, Spencer Dinwiddie was traded to the Toronto Raptors in exchange for Dennis Schröder and Thaddeus Young, but was subsequently waived by Toronto following the trade.

 On February 10, 2024, Spencer Dinwiddie signed with the Los Angeles Lakers on a one-year deal worth the league minimum.

-February 2024: Traded to Toronto Raptors, then Waived
+February 2024: Traded to Toronto Raptors, Waived, Signed with Lakers

-In February 2024, Spencer Dinwiddie was traded to the Toronto Raptors, but was immediately waived by the team.
+In February 2024, Spencer Dinwiddie was traded to the Toronto Raptors and immediately waived by Toronto.
+He then signed with the Los Angeles Lakers for the remainder of the season.

-On March 24, 2024, Dinwiddie scored a team high 26 points, alongside two rebounds and five assists, in a 150–145 win against the Indiana Pacers.
+On March 24, 2024, Spencer Dinwiddie scored a team-high 26 points, along with two rebounds and five assists, in a 150–145 win against the Indiana Pacers.

 August 3, 2024: Returns to the Dallas Mavericks